ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 this case, explicitly calling destructor is needed.
 It is reasonable because that you take the role of comiler here.

+## only destructor be declared as private or protected
+It can force the class only can be allocate dynamically.
+That is object can only be created by new().
+Object allocate in such way `Type obj` is forbidden.

 ## Learning materials

 - [Learn CPP websit](http://www.learncpp.com/) It provides very comprehensive